 FamilyWize Prescription Drug Discounts Cards are distributed by United Way throughout our community.
 The FamilyWize card helps lower the cost of medicine by an average of 45% or more for people without insurance or who take medications not covered by their plan.
 These discount cards can be used by everyone in the community, not just people without insurance.
 They can even be used by people with health benefits, including Medicaid and Medicare.
 To find out if your pharmacy participates in the FamilyWize network, please click here.

-The cards are similar to insurance in that they are show to a pharmacist who then offers a discount which helps clients better afford their prescription medications.
+The cards are similar to insurance in that they are shown to a pharmacist who then offers a discount which helps clients better afford their prescription medications.
 It is good for several years and an entire family can use it, even if members have different last names.
-To date, this program has saved members of our community hundreds.
-Just check out the counter below!
+To date, this program has saved New London County residents a total of $2,157,810 on their prescription medications!